stratapp-ai/stratapp-ai.github.io/_blog/social-collaboration-adding-org-design-to-save-you-time.md

 date: 2019-11-25T15:59:36.000+10:00
 layout: blog
 title: social collaboration - adding org design, to save you time (full version)
-sub_heading: Business social apps have pretty much copied facebook - you need to know the person's name.
-That doesn't work so well in business, where it gets hard to remember everybody's name.
+sub_heading: Enterprise social apps pretty much copied Facebook - you need to know the person's name in order to collaborate with them, which is too slow and limiting.
 video_id: pEMlfHdZIg0
 banner_image: ''
 seo_title: social collaboration apps with org design and structure